gabeklein/expressive-mvc/README.md

 <h2 id="concept-context">Providing via Context</h2>

-Let's first create and cast a state, for use by components and peers.
+Let's first create and cast a state, for use by its components and peers.
 In the [next chapter](#access-section), we'll expand on how to consume them.

-By default, `Model` uses [React Context](https://frontarm.com/james-k-nelson/usecontext-react-hook/) to find instances upstream.
+By default, `Model` uses [React Context](https://frontarm.com/james-k-nelson/usecontext-react-hook/) to find instances from upstream.

 There are several ways to provide a controller.
-Nothing special, on the model, is required.
+Nothing special on the model is required.

 ```ts
 export class FooBar extends Model {